cwchilvers/CPSC-244-Project/README.md

 - Practices moving the ball on slopes.
 - The player masters moving the ball and collecting gems within a time limit.

-## Installation
-1. Go to [Releases](https://github.com/cwchilvers/Boll-a-Rall/releases) and download the `Boll-a-Rall.zip` file.
-2. Extract the contents of the zip file.
-3. Run the `Boll-a-Rall.exe` file.

-## Usage
-- Use the arrow keys or WASD to move the ball.
-- Collect all the gems before the timer runs out.
-- Avoid falling off the platforms.
-- Complete all three levels to win the game.

 ## Screenshots
 <p align="center">
   <img src="https://github.com/cwchilvers/Basic-Tech-Blog/assets/59628271/6141efc4-64a3-4c8b-9b31-111cadc3fcd5">